cwentland0/perform/doc/userguide/examples.rst

 .. image:: ../images/transient_flame_without_forcing.png
   :alt: Transient flame w/o forcing profiles

-A ``setup_sample_rom.sh`` script is also provided to download input files for a non-linear autoencoder SP-LSVT projection ROM via TensorFlow-Keras.
+A ``setup_sample_rom.sh`` script is also provided to download input files for a non-linear autoencoder MP-LSVT projection ROM via TensorFlow-Keras.
 Simply execute the script and the necessary input files will be unpacked, after which the ROM may be executed normally.
 Note that the execution of this ROM is expected to be much, much slower than that of the FOM, as deep autoencoder ROMs are notoriously computationally expensive.

 Transient Flame w/ Artificial Forcing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^